 - Guest Lounge

 Upstairs in the eaves of the pub, the 5 farmhouse bedrooms have original pitched ceilings, lead windows and stripped-back floors made cosy with Morris & Co furnishings, colourful bohemian rugs and vintage chairs.
 Each is individually styled but all have comfy kingsize or super kingsize beds and powerful rainfall showers in the ensuite bathrooms.

 The smallest room is the Rabbit Hole, a compact but quirky hideaway ideal for single occupancy or a short stay for 2.
 More spacious and airy are the 2 Farmhouse Loft rooms with rolltop baths and Ceylon tea chest tables.
 We stayed in the open-plan Farmhouse Suite with a little more lounging space and a fabulous copper bathtub.

-As part of an ongoing project, the farm outbuildings are being transformed into high-spec romantic hideaways.
+As part of an ongoing project, the farm outbuildings are being transformed into high-spec hideaways.
 The Stable, the Stable Suite and the Barn Suite have lovely private terraces, but the latter really has the wow factor with its stunning 4-poster bed, bespoke log burner and emerald tiled bathroom.
 There's also a converted Shepherd's Hut tucked away in the garden - ideal for those after some privacy - and The Hideaway which is ideal for a family with two bedrooms (a double and a bunk room) and a large bathroom.

 - Coffee / tea making

 - Coffee maker

 Set around a huge open fireplace, The Mason Arms is a thatched, cosy countryside pub, but don't be fooled by its quaint exterior.
 Designed in collaboration with artists The Connor Brothers, inside it’s a playful space with lots of eccentric twists.